 The banner of the Fraternity is rectangular and made of turquoise and gray satin.
 It bears the letter “A,” the word “Themis” in Greek, and a burning torch.
 The meaning of the banner is secret, but it may be hung in a place that is visible to anyone entering a chapter house, suite, or any appropriate setting.

-The goddess of divine justice and law embodies the virtue of equality shared by all ZTAs.
+Themis, the goddess of divine justice and law embodies the virtue of equality shared by all ZTAs.
 The national quarterly ZTA magazine, Themis, is a well-balanced publication that showcases pictures and news of ZTA collegiate and alumnae chapters, as well as individual achievement.